yuchenz/koalaNLP/README.md

    convert string format parse trees in a file into tree format ones in standard output, or

    convert a string format parse tree from standard input into a tree format one in standard output

+ - sortFile.py

+   sort all the lines in a file, output filename.sorted